reflectoring/reflectoring.github.io/content/blog/2023/2023-11-23-sorting-basics-kotlin.md

     val sortedPeople = people.sortedBy { it.position }
     println("Sorted by position: $sortedPeople")

-    // Sorting people by position in descending order val reverseSortedPeople = people.sortedByDescending { it.position }
+    // Sorting people by position in descending order and then by name in ascending order val complexSortedPeople = people.sortedByDescending { it.position }.sortedBy { it.name }
-    println("Reverse sorted by position: $reverseSortedPeople") }
+    println("Complex sorted by position and then by name: $complexSortedPeople") }
  ```